isaachowen/fsm/shared_context/building_residue/how_to_host_on_amplify.md

 **Estimated Cost**: Free (within AWS free tier limits)
 **Difficulty Level**: Beginner to Intermediate

-Your Network Doodler application will be live and accessible worldwide with automatic HTTPS, CDN distribution, and continuous deployment from your GitHub repository!
+Your Network Sketchpad application will be live and accessible worldwide with automatic HTTPS, CDN distribution, and continuous deployment from your GitHub repository!